Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Results

 A radionuclide inventory shows that the isotopes that are the main contributors are $^{64}{\rm Cu}$, $^{57}{\rm Co}$, $^{58}{\rm Co}$, $^{60}{\rm Co}$ (Table \ref{tab:table1}) although other isotopes like $^{56}{\rm Co}$, $^{51}{\rm Cr}$, etc are also present but at much lower rates.

 The activity of the Cu plate from this simulation is shown in Fig.~\ref{fig:copper}.
 During beam on operation, additional radiation comes from beam loss (neutrons, $\rm {gamma}$ rays) or from electronic equipment (X-rays from RF amplifiers).
-However, when full operation is ongoing, no personnel will be allowed in the area.
-When the beam is off, there will be a small amount of radiation from activated material which, at least from neutrons emanating from the shielding, will be minimal after several days.
+During operation no personnel will be allowed in the area.
+When the beam is off, there will be a small amount of radiation from activated material which will be minimal after several days.

+Our 60 MeV protons are substantially lower in energy than beams at CERN or Fermilab.
+In these areas, spallation reactions with very high energy neutrons will activate the air with short lived neutron-deficient isotopes of nitrogen or other light elements, including $^7{\rm Be}$.
+These can present significant environmental hazards to personnel, but as stated our energies are too low to produce these activities.
+Nonetheless, in the spirit of overcautiousness, IsoDAR will plan on keeping its environment at a slight negative pressure, so air from the main (clean) laboratory will always flow into the IsoDAR area, from where it will be pumped directly to the surface.